Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Use Drugs in Combat
 Complete
 ##		CT	Hire
+###			P	General Notes
+First draft of the general stream of methods used here.
+	Agent.DetermineButtons
+	Agent.PressedButton

 ###			C	Cause a Ruckus
 ####			C	Animation doesn't fire
 ###			H	Chloroform